Herteby/playground/packages/grapher-vue/README.md

 This package makes using [Grapher](http://grapher.cultofcoders.com/) with [Vue](https://vuejs.org/) in [Meteor](https://www.meteor.com/) easy.
 It automatically subscribes to your queries when the component is loaded, and unsubscribes to them when the component is destroyed.

+Query paramaters are reactive, using Vue's reactivity.
+If you for example use `this.limit` in your query, and `this.limit` changes, it will update the query and subscription.
+If you want to turn this off, add `reactive:false`.

 You can also fetch data nonreactively, by adding `subscribe:false`.
 It uses the same result structure as the subscribe version.
 It will first return an object `{ready:false,data:[]}`.
 Once it finishes, the object will be updated with the results.

-It also supports reactive query paramaters, using Vue's reactivity.
-If you for example use `this.limit` in your query, and `this.limit` changes, it will update the query and subscription.
-If you want to turn this off, add `reactive:false`.

-If you add `single:true`, it will work like fetchOne(), and `data` will be a single object, instead of an Array.
+If you add `single:true`, it will work like `fetchOne()`, and `data` will be a single object instead of an Array.
 When using `single:true`, `limit:1` is added automatically.

 ## Installation
 ```